 - 1. Navigate to the bin directory from the command line. - 2.
 At the command prompt, type scapostinstall. - 3.
-Type 2 to select Settings. - 4.
-Type 3 to select Software Security Center Settings. - 5.
+Type 2 to select Settings.

+- 4. Type 3 to select Software Security Center Settings. - 5.
 Type 1 to select Server URL, and then type the Fortify Software Security Center server URL. - 6.
 To specify proxy settings for the connection, do the following: - a.
-Type 2 to select Proxy Server, and then type the proxy server path. - b.
+Type 2 to select Proxy Server, and then type the name of the proxy server.
+Exclude the protocol and port number (for example, some.secureproxy.com). - b.
 Type 3 to select Proxy Server Port, and then type the proxy server port number. - c.
-To specify the proxy server username and password, use option 4 for the username and option 5 for the password. - 7.
+To specify a proxy server user name and password, use option 4 for the username and option 5 for the password. - 7.
 (Optional) You can also specify the following: - Whether to update security content from your Fortify Software Security Center server (option 6) - The Fortify Software Security Center user name (option 7)